iamvs-2002/JAVA/JDBC/jdbc.md

    - These objects hold data retrieved from a database after you execute an SQL query using Statement object.
    - It acts as an iterator to allow you moce through its data.

+- **SQLException**

+   SQLException is a sub-class of the Exception class in Java.

+   - It is an exception that provides information on a database access error or other errors.